tareqateiklab/book-exchange-portal/README.md

 The Book Exchange Portal provides a complete solution for textbook trading:

 - **Book Management:** Full CRUD operations for listing, editing, and managing book sales
-- **Smart Search:** Search books by title, author, ISBN, or filter by academic category
+- **Smart Search:** Search books by title or filter by academic category
 - **User Profiles:** Seller profiles with contact information for easy communication
 - **Responsive Design:** Works seamlessly on desktop, tablet, and mobile devices
-- **Real-time Data:** Live database integration with instant updates
-- **Professional UI:** Clean, intuitive interface built with Angular Material

 ## 📁 Project Structure